rawanalqarni/Perfumes_Recommender/README.md

 6. Model.ipynb: this notebook contains recommender based on description which perform poorly and replced by Model_1

 In Conclusion, two recommender was built in order to see which perform better.
-First recommender was based on perfume description, unfortanatily it did not perform well. the reason is that not all perfume descriptions have a useful information about the perfume not only this some brand have the same description for all their perfumes.
+First recommender was based on perfume description, unfortunately it did not perform well. the reason is that not all perfume descriptions have a useful information about the perfume not only this some brand have the same description for all their perfumes.
 Second recommender was based on selected features: Gender, Fragrance_Family, Ingredients, Top_note, Middle_note, Base_note. therfore the second recommender perfome better and produce 5 most similar perfumes with high cosine similarity scores.

 ![Alt text](https://github.com/rawanalqarni/Perfumes_Recommender/blob/main/images/image_2.png?raw=true "Title")